jmagman/flutter-wiki/Tree-hygiene.md

 To determine the latest dev version, see <https://flutter.dev/docs/development/tools/sdk/releases>.

+When adding a deprecation notice to the framework, a flutter fix should be included with your change.
+This helps users migrate to the new API as easily as possible.
+To learn more about authoring fixes, see [Data driven Fixes](https://github.com/flutter/flutter/wiki/Data-driven-Fixes).
+If a fix cannot be written for the new API, please file an issue in https://github.com/dart-lang/sdk and link to it in your change.

 Using this standard form ensures that we can write a script to detect all deprecated APIs and remove them.
 We have a test that verifies that this syntax is followed.

 When deprecating features, be aware that you will not by default be informed when the Flutter code itself uses the deprecated feature (there is a `deprecated_member_use_from_same_package: ignore` line in the root `analysis_options.yaml` file).
 To find places where the old feature is used, rename its declaration and see where the compiler complains.
 (You can't just comment out the "ignore" in the `analysis_options.yaml` file because it's hiding hundreds of other warnings...)

-Deprecation are removed in a consistent "first-in-first-out" fashion.
+Deprecations are removed in a consistent "first-in-first-out" fashion.
 The lifetime for a Flutter deprecation is 1 year after reaching the stable channel, or after 4 stable releases, whichever is longer.
 Deprecations are still subject to the policy described on the [breaking changes page](https://flutter.dev/docs/release/breaking-changes) of the website.
 Where possible, prepare the dart fix tools and write appropriate migrations guides.